basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 - getLong(int columnIndex), getLong(String columnLabel)
 - getObject(int columnIndex), getObject(String columnLabel)

+**Create a Table in Riak TS**

-The driver allow you to create new tables in Riak TS using CREATE TABLE and executeUpdate() as demonstrated below:
+The driver allows you to create new tables in Riak TS using the CREATE TABLE command and executeUpdate() as demonstrated below:
 ```Java
 String sqlStatement = "CREATE TABLE jdbcDriverTest " +
 	"( " +